 In today’s digital era, everything is connected, regardless of the profession or industry.
 If you’re working digitally, you’ll agree that those days are long gone when you’d hire professional or skilled but trustworthy individuals to manage your data and records.

-Everything in the digital world exists up in the clouds where millions or billions of TBs of data exist.
+Everything in the digital world exists in the clouds where millions or billions of TBs of data exist.
 It may be open-source data or private, but everything is available and accessible for everyone in today’s age.
 We benefit from this evolution of storing data has made our lives easier and more efficient.
 However, it has also exposed new vulnerabilities.

 What Is Cyber Security?

 Security of any information linked through a wire on an unwired system is known as cyber security.
-It includes all types of mobile or non-mobile devices as long as they connect and share data on a network.
+It includes all mobile or non-mobile devices as long as they connect and share data on a network.

 To elaborate further, third parties often handle our data with or without our consent.
 It sounds pretty dangerous and exaggerated, but that does not mean that technology is bad and has no pros.
 Technology makes our lives easier in our daily routine and turns many day-to-day tasks into a piece of cake.
-The point to ponder for all of us is to stay updated on the latest trends and techniques of storing and securing data.
+The point to ponder for all of us is to stay updated on the latest trends and techniques for storing and securing data.